-Take your new dog to the veterinarian within a few days to weeks after they come home.
+Take your new dog to the veterinarian within a few days to weeks after it comes home.
 It's a good idea to establish a relationship with your vet and open the lines of communication early on.
-This way, if your new dog becomes ill, your vet will have a better idea of their overall health beforehand.
+This way, if your new dog becomes ill, your vet will have a better idea of its overall health beforehand.

 The shelter or rescue group should provide you with any vaccine and previous health records.
 Be sure to bring these records to your first vet visit.

 Be aware that your newly adopted dog may act differently in your home than it did at the shelter or foster home.
 A long talk with the shelter workers or foster owners can give you an idea of its personality and habits.
 However, once the dog comes home with you, there's no way to be sure how it will behave.

 Be prepared for it to take weeks or even months for your new dog to show its true self.
 Be patient and loving, but also be consistent.
 Make sure it gets plenty of exercise, mental stimulation, socialization, and attention.
 All of these things can lead to a long, healthy, and happy life together.

 Preventing Problems With Your Dog After Adoption

 If you have children, you will want to have them meet the dog before you bring it home so the dog recognizes their scent.
 At home, introduce the kids to the dog in a calm environment.
 Keep control by having the dog on a leash and don't leave them unsupervised.

 You'll also want to establish rules with your kids that are appropriate to their age.
 For instance, young children should be told not to run after the dog, play with its toys, or be rough.
 Teaching kids how to properly behave around dogs will go a long way to preventing bites and nips.

 The same precautions should be taken with any pets you already have in the home.
 Take the time to properly introduce the new dog to resident dogs and cats, giving those pets priority and disrupting their routines as little as possible.